mechacinnamon/scammerbuffer/all_collections/_posts/2025-04-18-how-i-lost-3000-to-dropshipping-scammers.md

 > Hello everyone, this is the story of how i lost $3000 in a scam involving fake dropshipping mentors listen carefully and if you have entrepreneurial goals i suggest you to avoid these scammers or even don't do dropshipping at all!
 Do something else it's all a lie. <u>I HAVE PROOF OF THE LOST MONEY</u>.

 > Feel free to skip some paragraphs because i wanted to document all my journey, it's a long long article!

+> This is still a draft so it is not complete!

 ## The Many Reasons I Lost Money In A Scam